Vivek2006n/Week-1/README.md

 The dataset was provided as part of the internship.

+---

+# Week 2 - Exploratory Data Analysis & Preprocessing 🔍

+This week, I performed detailed exploratory data analysis (EDA) on the crop dataset and prepared it for machine learning.

+## 📁 Files Included

+- `Crop_Prediction_week2.ipynb`: Notebook containing all visualizations and preprocessing steps.

+## 📊 Tasks Covered

+- Plotted histograms, scatter plots, and box plots to visualize feature distribution and detect outliers.
+- Created a correlation heatmap to understand feature relationships between features.
+- Converted crop labels into numeric form using a mapping dictionary.
+- Dropped the original `label` column and added a new `crop_no` column.
+- Split the dataset into features (`X`) and target (`y`).
+- Performed a train-test split using `train_test_split()` from Scikit-learn.

 ## ✍️ Author

 Vivek Negi
 B.Tech CSE Student | Aspiring Data Scientist